philmcminn/new-paper/README.md

   to "37 of the subjects...", or even better, just re-word the sentence so that the number doesn't appear at the start, as both look a little bit strange.

-* Numbers less than or equal to ten in the middle of a sentence (this sentence is an example) – unless you're quoting actual data points from your experiment.
+* Numbers less than 10, unless you're quoting actual data points from your experiment.

 ### Further Writing Advice